 Our patient's case of HHV-6 encephalitis followed a typical clinical course.
 He presented 3 weeks following hematopoietic stem cell transplantation for acute lymphocytic leukemia.
 His presenting symptoms included fever and seizure and his initial work-up included lumbar puncture and brain MRI, among other tests.
 The MRI depicted typical imaging features of HHV-6 encephalitis - T2/FLAIR hyperintensity and diffusion restriction of the bilateral hippocampi and amygdale.
 Based on the presenting symptoms and MRI, there was some diagnostic concern for herpes simplex encephalitis (HSE).
 However, the symmetric distribution of signal abnormality, lack of swelling/mass effect, and lack of intraparenchymal hemorrhage on MRI all favored HHV-6 rather than HSE.
-Following treatment with intravenous ganciclovir, the patient's encephalitis resolved and he has been seizure-free although he reports cognitive slowing since the event.
-His leukemia is now in remission.
+Following treatment with intravenous ganciclovir, the patient's encephalitis resolved and he has been seizure-free although he reports cognitive slowing since th